-Not only did we get to gape at several endangered Wild Dogs, shortly after entering Kruger Park, but we were also lucky enough to make two excellent leopard sightings on our Kruger game drives!
+Talk about excellent luck with wildlife sightings in Kruger!
+On my recent safari, not only did we get to gape at several endangered African Wild Dogs, shortly after entering Kruger Park, but we were also lucky enough to make two excellent leopard sightings on our game drives!

 African Wild Dogs in Kruger National Park